Last Updated : Apr 01,2020

-Description of Puffed Rice, Kurmura Puffed rice is a cereal usually made by heating rice kernels under high pressure in the presence of steam, to form puffed grains.
+What is Puffed Rice, Kurmura?
+Puffed rice is a cereal usually made by heating rice kernels under high pressure in the presence of steam, to form puffed grains.
 There are other methods of manufacturing too.

 Puffed rice is used in various breakfast cereals as well as snacks.
 It is the base ingredient for various street foods all over India, especially the popular chaat item Bhel Puri.
 It can be combined innovatively with unique combinations of vegetables, fruits, savouries, dry fruits and sauces, to make healthy snacks.

 • Puffed rice is readily available at all grocery stores, in packages and wholesale bins.